kestra-io/docs/docs/developer-guide/variables/function/parent.md

 # `parent`

-The `parent` function is used inside of a block to render the content that the parent template would have rendered inside of the block had the current template not overriden it.
+The `parent` function is used inside of a block to render the content that the parent template would have rendered inside of the block had the current template not overridden it.
 It is similar to Java's `super` keyword.

 Let's assume you have a template, "parent.peb" that looks something like this:
 ```twig